9 Cold Calling Objections and How to Respond for More Sales

 “Hey, I spoke to you in June and this was your situation - this is what we spoke about.
 What’s going on for you now?”

-This cold call objection is simply kicking the can a little bit further down the track so you can pick up at a later date.
+This cold call objection is simply kicking the can a little bit further down the track, so you can pick it up later.

 And the best thing about this?

-When you give the right person a call, you already have an in.
+When you call the right person, you already have an in.

 You can say: